[ cassette - portfolio ] [ about me ]

 my particular interest is in stylised visuals, post-processing (and image processing broadly) and novel rendering techniques.

-i have experience in various programming languages including:
+i have experience in various programming languages such as:

 i've self-taught myself programming since almost age 10, and i've picked up various skills for best practice, debugging, and optimisation along the way. i'm also good at developing large-scale architecture for projects, and following processes of decomposing large problems so they can be solved more easily.

-having studied further maths at A level, i have a strong understanding of linear algebra, integration and differentiation, complex numbers, and statistical methods, all of which are often important for digital graphics.
+having studied further maths at A level, i have a strong understanding of linear algebra, integration and differentiation, complex numbers, and statistical methods, all of which are often important in graphics.

-however, more than that, my attitude to problem solving allows me to put those tools to use in order to create unique shader effects, develop geometric solutions to spatial problems, build procedural/algorithmic generation systems, and more.
+my attitude to problem solving allows me to put those tools to use to create unique shader effects, develop geometric solutions to spatial problems, build procedural/algorithmic generation systems, and more.

 the amazing team i was part of for developing Disc-Go!, one of the 1UP Scheme games.